NYC teen suspected in Barnard student's stabbing death faces judge

 The badly injured college student reportedly stumbled up the stairs of the park after being left for dead and eventually found a security guard, who called 911.

-Officer Ena Lewis testified at the hearing that Majors was lying facedown the park, blood on her face, wheezing and trying to catch her breath.
+Officer Ena Lewis testified at the hearing that Majors was lying facedown in the park, blood on her face, wheezing and trying to catch her breath.
 Lewis said Majors had several stab wounds on her body, as well as lacerations on her face.
 Lewis said she administered CPR on Majors at the scene and in the ambulance, to no avail.

 Acevedo said that the park was "extremely dark,” around 7:30 p.m. after the stabbing had occurred, adding that of the lamp posts lining the park, "none of them were on at the moment.”